groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/reply-management/java-annotator-groupdocs-pdf-annotations-replies/_index.md

 }
 ```

-**Explanation:** This feature links `Reply` objects to annotations, allowing users to leave comments.
-Each `Reply` is associated with a user and timestamped.
+**Threading best practices**: Each reply gets a unique ID and timestamp, making it easy to sort conversations chronologically or build nested reply systems.
+You could extend this to support reply-to-reply functionality by adding a parent reply ID field.

+**Performance consideration**: For documents with many replies, consider lazy loading reply threads to keep initial load times fast.

-### Feature 5: Attach Replies and Save Annotated Document
+### Feature 5: Save and Export Your Annotated Documents

-**Overview:** Once the annotations are ready, you can save them along with their replies to create a collaboratively annotated document.
+**What this does**: Brings everything together by attaching replies to annotations and saving the completed, collaboratively annotated PDF.

+**The payoff**: This is where your annotation system becomes tangible – users can download their annotated documents and continue working with them in other PDF viewers.

 #### Step-by-Step Implementation